MuellerLab-KCL/H4isoD24/README.md

 The data for these analyses can be found in the corresponding data folders.

-Instructions for use can be found as comments in the Python files.
+Instructions for use can be found as comments in the scripts.